Edinburgh City F.C.: Rivalry

 In the 1990s Edinburgh City supporters regarded Whitehill Welfare as their closest rivals.
 The games were always competitive and not without incident.
 However the sides have rarely met in recent years due to being at different levels within the pyramid system.

 Edinburgh City's main rivals are north Edinburgh club, Spartans.
 The two sides compete in the Edinburgh derby which became closely contested during their time in the East of Scotland Football League and continued following the formation of the Lowland League in 2013.
 When City won the 2015–16 Lowland Football League and gained promotion, Spartans finished runners-up.

 Between 2017 and 2022, Edinburgh City became tenants of Spartans at Ainslie Park following the re-development of Meadowbank Stadium.
-Some tension began to surface between the clubs during this period.
+Some tensions began to surface between the clubs during this period.

 After Edinburgh City's change of ownership in June 2023, previous owner Tom Tracy claimed a proposed merger was close to being agreed between the clubs which would see the merged entity play at Ainslie Park.
 This increased tensions further with comparisons being drawn to Spartans attempt to buy Cowdenbeath's shareholding in 2010 to try and gain SFL entry.